Hiltslash/COBRA/README.md

 end if statements with :end.

+oh my goodness functions were tedious to make

+write them like this: func functioname arguments linenumber

+its the ugliest code i've ever written

 make your computer talk like this: systemsay "Message"

-create a popup like this: systemdial "Message" "type" "result variable" (put none if it's not yes/no or ok) *Another note: when clearing the screen with clear, you have to put something after it. anything, it dosent matter.*
+create a popup like this: systemdial "Message" "type" "result variable" (put none if it's not yes/no or ok)

+*Another note: when clearing the screen with clear, you have to put something after it. anything, it dosent matter.*